LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

    yes

-Lambda expressions can be used, as expected, in non-deterministic queries as in the following example using SWI-Prolog as the backend compiler and Markus Triska's CLP(FD) library:
+Lambda expressions can be used, as expected, in non-deterministic queries, as in the following example using SWI-Prolog as the backend compiler and Markus Triska's CLP(FD) library:

 .. code-block:: text